GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 - In the terminal window with the label "ubuntu@server", type “ip addr” to view the IP address of the server.
 The server IP address will follow the “inet” label.

 - You may also use the ifconfig command to view this information.
-This is an older, deprecated command but still supported on popular Linux distrobutions.
+This is an older, deprecated command but still supported on popular Linux distributions.

 Telnet to server and display a file on the server
 =====